 Chronic Kidney Disease Stage 3—Early Stage CKD

-- See your doctor and discuss changes in your test results and any new or changing symptoms you may be experiencing.
+- See your primary care physician (PCP) to discuss any changes in your lab values and any symptoms you may be experiencing.

 - Get a referral to a kidney doctor.

 - Meet with a renal dietitian to address any nutrition concerns and to learn about a kidney-friendly diet.

 - Take a KidneyCare:365 class to learn more about CKD and how to slow its progression.